animal-tree/Writing-stuff-2/Theories/Particle-Theory.md

 – polarities drift towards each other (gravitate) based on proximity (polarize)

 – photons drift towards each other (attract) or away (repel) based on proximity and polarity dissimilarity (e.g. charge) and velocity similarity (e.g. spin and magnetism), attracting accordingly

+---

+> Later stuff in notes includes local and Markovian multi-slit diffraction via photon memory traces, and more.
+It's all really cool.